Configure mTLS between APISIX and etcd

 ❹ Set the path to the trusted CA certificate.

-To verify etcd is up and mTLS is properly configured, send a request to etcd with client certificate and key to get the etcd version:
+To verify etcd is up and mTLS is properly configured, send a request to etcd with the client certificate and key to get the etcd version:

 curl -ikv --resolve "ETCD:2379:127.0.0.1" "https://ETCD:2379/version" \